anuragbansal009/app-dct/README.md

 Angular Material Library along with CoreUI Library and Bootstrap are used in the web app, which are imported in the `repositoryPath\client\src\styles.css` file.
 Several other libraries are also used and imported which can be seen using the `repositoryPath\client\package.json` file.

-Angular Material packages are all imported and exported in the `repositoryPath\client\src\material.module.ts` file, which can be imported in an module file using the command
+Angular Material packages are all imported and exported in the `repositoryPath\client\src\material.module.ts` file, which can be imported in an module file using the command:
 ```bash
 import { MaterialModule } from '-Relative Path-';
 ```

-CoreUI packages are all imported and exported in the `repositoryPath\client\src\coreui.module.ts` file, which can be imported in an module file using the command
+CoreUI packages are all imported and exported in the `repositoryPath\client\src\coreui.module.ts` file, which can be imported in an module file using the command:
 ```bash
 import { CoreUIModule } from '-Relative Path-';
 ```